cirosantilli/mathematics/media-gen/readme.md

 this dir contains code that generates media such as images programtically and the output

+# in and out

+this dir **must not** contain media that is not generated programtically such as

+- photos
+- scans
+- figures for which maintainers do not own the source code.

+it may contain for example:

+- plots generated with `gnuplot` or `matplotlib`
+- figures generated with drawing programs such as `inkscape` or `gimp`

 the recommended method for programatic graph generation is `python matplotlib`

-this dir will **not** contain media that is not generated programtically such as photos or scans or figures for which maintainers do not own the source code.

-output figures will be put a `out` dir, which should be added to the figure search path.

-# dependencies
+# media-gen plugin

-this depends on `matplotlib` so you must get that working before anything.

-on Ubuntu:

-    sudo aptutide install python-matplotlib

-note that `pip` usually fails because it cannot get all dependencies.
+since there may be many different media generators, it would be impractical to ship them all on a single template, so a plugin architecture has been developed.

+each plugin will be called a *media-gen plugin*

+each *media-gen plugin* is simply a directory with the following interface:

+- if you `cd "$MEDIA_PLUGIN_DIR" && make && cd ..` this will generate all the media of the plugin and place it in `./out/`

+therefore `out` is a reserved name and no media plugin may use it

+**DO NOT PUT ANYTHING INSIDE `out` SINCE IT WILL BE DELETED BY `make clean`!!!**

+the generating process is automated by a `makefile` in the current dir

+# known stable media-gen plugins

+- matplotlib: